xpmethod/torn-apart/docs/_reflections/manan_ahmed.md

 ---

 {: .bio-slug}
 Manan Ahmed is an Associate Professor in the History Department at Columbia University.
-He is a not a citizen of United States.